Please introduce yourself.

 It varies greatly.
 With Retreat: notes from a virtual mountaintop retreat, I lived it, wrote about it, and published it as a book in under 4 months, from seed of an idea to published work.
 I was able to keep the momentum going, through a major life change and an interstate move, because the material excited me so much.

 The Highly Sensitive Dog: making life easier for these wonderful dogs took even less time, in actual sitting-down-and-writing-it time.
-That one started as a series of blog posts, which I wrote in just a few days.
+That one started as a series of blog posts, which I wrote in just a few days after I’d read the research paper that inspired it.
 When I decided to turn it into an e-book a few years later, it was completed and published in less than a week.

 At the other end of the spectrum, I started working on my current project (Through the Looking-Glass: a bug’s-eye view of the equine gut and what it can tell us about feeding horses) in 2012, and I’m not even close to being done!